 On the Odenwald, you’ll also find the Dilsberg Fortress, which is a castle ruin that was built around the 12th century.
 You can walk around the village and castle grounds, as well as enjoy a full 360° view of the surrounding Odenwald forest and river.

-If you still haven’t had enough palaces, just around 15 minutes by car or about 45 by public transportation, you can visit the Schwetzingen Palace for a Heidelberg day trip.
+If you still haven’t had enough palaces, just around 15 minutes by car or about 45 by public transportation, you can visit the Schwetzingen Palace.

 For travellers who want to see more of the city and plan to do 3 days in the city, the city is your oyster and you’ll find plenty to do.